BenKohn2004/Saber_Box/README.md

 Saber Box is a virtual directing aid.
 The program is contained within the Google Colab Notebook Virtual_Saber_Box.
 It will require you to connect to a Google Drive account.

-A walkthrough of setting up the Virtual Saber Box can be found at: https://youtu.be/qzMVuNEJ_6w
+A walkthrough on setting up the Virtual Saber Box can be found at: https://youtu.be/qzMVuNEJ_6w

 Setting up the Virtual Saber Box requires four things.